The Ultimate Charleston Travel Guide (2025)

 Rooftop Bars

-Vendue Rooftop: Located at the Vendue Hotel.
-Great views of the waterfront.
+Vendue Rooftop: Located at the Vendue Hotel, with great views of the waterfront.

-Citrus Club: Located @ The Dewberry Hotel.
-Beautiful views of the city + great cocktails.
+Citrus Club: Located @ The Dewberry Hotel with beautiful views of the city + great cocktails.

 Pavilion Bar: Located @ Market Pavilion Hotel.
-A little more mellow.
+A little quieter.

 Little Palm: Located @ The Ryder Hotel.
-Cute, Instagram-y spot.
+Cute, Instagrammable spot.

 Day Drinking/Breweries/Wineries